Hard Shell Or Soft Shell Roof Top Tent? (A Side By Side Comparison)

 The soft shell designs come in both small and larger sizes such as 4 or 5 man tents, so they’re more suitable for those with larger families.
 Hard shell roof tents in contrast are restricted in how large they can be because of their design becoming too large and heavy when they get to a certain size.

-Soft shell roof tents tend to be lighter, which makes them both easier to lift and more fuel efficient as there isn’t as much weight on the roof of your car.
-However the less aerodynamic design of soft shells compared to the hard shell roof top tents does mostly cancel the fuel efficiency advantage out.
-Plus some hard shell versions aren’t as heavy and bulky as others.
-Our RoofBunk hard shell roof tent for example is one of the lightest on the market for its size, therefore helping to reduce the lifting issue.
+Soft shell roof tents tend to be lighter, which makes them easier to lift on your car.
+Some hard shell versions aren’t as heavy and bulky as others though.
+Our RoofBunk hard shell roof tent for example is one of the lightest on the market for its size, which helps to reduce the lifting issue.
+It is still heavier than the vast majority of soft shells though, so it's definitely something to keep in mind!

 Hard Shell Roof Top Tent Advantages: